Migrating projects using file exports (FREE)

 - Pipelines history

-- Group members are exported as project members, as long as the user has the Maintainer role in the exported project's group, or is an administrator
+- Group members as long as the user has the Maintainer role in the exported project's group or is an administrator

 Items that are not exported include: